drakkan/sftpgo/docker/README.md

 USER 1100:1100
 ```

-**Note:** the above Dockerfile will not work if you use the [distroless](../Dockerfile.distroless) image as base since the `chown` command is not available there.

 ## Image Variants

 The `sftpgo` images comes in many flavors, each designed for a specific use case.
-The `edge`, `edge-slim`, `edge-alpine`, `edge-alpine-slim` and `edge-distroless-slim` tags are updated after each new commit.
+The `edge`, `edge-slim`, `edge-alpine`, and `edge-alpine-slim` tags are updated after each new commit.

 ### `sftpgo:<version>`